stateful/hello/README.md

 $ echo "hello-world"
 ```

-Now you should see terminal output, click the `[save]` button to securely store it's output and metadata in Stateful cloud.
+Now you should see terminal output, click the `[Save]` button to securely store it's output and metadata in Stateful cloud.

 ### Step three: